Red Line (MBTA): 2010s and 2020s

 On December 10, 2015, a Red Line train in revenue service traveled from to without an operator in the cab before it was stopped by cutting power to the third rail.
 The MBTA initially said that the train appeared to have been tampered with and the incident was not an accident, but later determined operator error to have been the cause.
+On February 21, 2018, a Red Line train motor failed on approach to Andrew station, causing the train to derail.

-On February 21, 2018, a Red Line train motor failed on approach to Andrew station causing the train to derail.
 On June 11, 2019, a Red Line train derailed just north of JFK/UMass station, damaging three sheds of signal equipment that control the complex interlockings around the station.
 The Red Line was limited to 10 trains per hour (instead of the usual 13-14) for several months while repairs were made.
 The derailment was caused by a broken axle, which had been made brittle by sparks from a faulty grounding component on a motor.
 Full service resumed on September 25, 2019.
+Cut over to the new digital signal system, which will restore functionality to four switches that were clamped in place after the derailment, is taking place in 2026.

 Speed restrictions were placed on much of the MBTA subway system in March 2023 due to deteriorated track conditions.
 Portions of the line were shut down for several periods in 2023–2024 to allow for track work to remove the speed restrictions.
 A shutdown of the Braintree branch from September 6–29, 2024, was intended to "lay the groundwork" for a future speed increase as well as removing speed restrictions.
 The branch had been restricted to 40 mph for several decades, but the MBTA intended to eventually increase some portions to 50 mph.
 This would save up to 3 minutes per round trip.
 As of 27 January 2025, the increase was expected to occur within several days.